Frequently Asked Questions

 Inspection reports are generally uploaded within one working day of the inspection.

-What do I do when I can’t find a specific restaurant type facility inspection report online?
+What do I do when I can’t find a specific restaurant type facility or slaughter plant inspection report online?

 Check your search criteria to ensure you have the correct name, address and spelling of the facility.
 New features of this site, such as the map and table views, allow you to narrow your search.